WissamAKRETCHE/DDPG-Keras-TORCS/Issues.md

-## The algorithms gets trapped in a local optimum:
+## The algorithm gets trapped in a local optimum:
 ![](local_optimum.gif)